 Brannian says some dogs do well with other dogs in small group play, but large open group play can be too much stimulation and lead to excitement aggression.
 “It doesn’t mean they are bad dogs, just that they need to be in a small-group day care,” she says.
 If that’s the case, it’s important to find a day care that breaks the dogs into smaller groups.
 A high-quality day care will have employees who know how to look for aggression and stop it before things get out of control.

 Based on her experience working in a dog day care center for four years and then being a dog walker for seven years, Hudson believes only a small percent of dogs thrive doing day care on a daily basis.
 That’s because many become overstimulated when it’s all day, every day, and it can stress them out.
 “Most dogs are not cut out for that, and they might end up getting into fights or sitting in the corner and staring at the wall,” Hudson says.

 Hudson says some dogs, like those who truly love being around other dogs and can tolerate a lot of annoyance (like dogs playing while they’re trying to sleep) can do well in day care.
 But she’s found that many dogs are happier relaxing at home and having someone come by midday to take them on a walk for a potty break and intentional stimulation and socialization.

-When you use a dog day care, you have to drop off and pick up at their location and on their schedule, and this could be challenging depending on your job.
-Some day cares are more strict than others; for example I’ve used one where dog drop-off and pick-up isn’t allowed from noon to 2pm since it’s nap/rest time for the dogs.
+When you use a dog day care, you have to drop off and pick up at their location and on their schedule, and this can be challenging depending on your job and schedule.
+Some day cares are more strict than others; for example, I’ve used one where dog drop-off and pickup isn’t allowed from noon to 2pm since it’s nap/rest time for the dogs.
 If you use a dog walker, it requires less effort and time on your part — and it can actually be less expensive than day care, Hudson says.